secoats/secoats.github.io/_posts/2020-11-07-pyinstaller.md

 With **PyInstaller** you can create stand-alone binaries that run on machines that do not have Python installed.

 On Linux it will create an executable ELF binary.
-On Windows it creates a P32 or P32+ exe.
+On Windows it creates a PE32 or PE32+ exe.

-Despite the crude method of including an entire interpreter, the minimum file size for a 64bit ELF binary is around 4 MB and the Windows equivalent is around 7 MB.
-So only marginally worse than your average .NET Hello World /s.
+This created binary will include the python interpreter, so the minimum file size for a 64bit ELF binary is around 4 MB and the Windows equivalent is around 7 MB.

 ## Cross-Compiling